Anything Goes (Stage Production)

 Ten years after starring in Anything Goes, Louise Gold returned to The Prince Edward Theatre, in a starring role in another second cast, namely as Tanya in the second cast of Mamma Mia.
 While sixteen years after her Anything Goes triumph, Louise Gold has once again found herself back at The Prince Edward Theatre in a somewhat lesser role in Mary Poppins.
 On the latter Simon Wood was the stage manager.

-the lead and was, I thought, better.
-Tall and sassy, she gave the classic songs
+over the lead and was, I thought, better.
+Tall and sassy, she gave the classic

 (In Musical Memories: The